GHC Honors Scholarships

 Georgia Highlands College Foundation offers over $62,000 in scholarship aid annually to qualified students via 26 named scholarships and 60 scholarships awards.
 The first step is to review criteria online for each scholarship to determine which one best fits your qualifications.
 Apply for scholarships online or submit an application to the Financial Aid Office by the posted deadline.

-Study Abroad Scholarships – In order to help students pay for the cost of study abroad trips, Georgia Highlands College has four $1,250 Cook scholarships and five $1,000 study abroad grants available to students.
-While financial aid such as HOPE and the Pell Grant can be used to cover the tuition of the courses associated with a study abroad trip, the Cook scholarship and study abroad grants are specifically for use in offsetting the cost of the trips themselves.
+Study Abroad Scholarships – In order to help students pay for the cost of study abroad trips, Georgia Highlands College has four $1,250 Cooke scholarships and five $1,000 study abroad grants available to students.
+While financial aid such as HOPE and the Pell Grant can be used to cover the tuition of the courses associated with a study abroad trip, the Cooke scholarship and study abroad grants are specifically for use in offsetting the cost of the trips themselves.

 National Honor Scholarships